BerndHagen/Medio-YouTube-Converter/README.md

 After the download is complete, you can:
 - Find your downloaded file in the folder you specified earlier.
 - Check the 'History' tab to view your download history.
-- Upgrade to Encore or Premium for additional features and enhanced user experience.
+- Upgrade to Encore or Premium for additional features.

 For more information or support, please [open an issue](<https://github.com/BerndHagen/Medio-YouTube-Converter/issues>) on the GitHub repository or consult the FAQ section in the 'Settings' tab.